 - Unanticipated detrimental influences from the environment such as corrosion caused by salt, chemicals or the like in the atmosphere.

 - Incorrect location – expansion joint installation at a position in the pipework not intended by the system designer.

 - Using the expansion joint to correct fabrication errors without first confirming this is acceptable with the designer.

 - Fatigue failure caused by movements for which the expansion joint was not designed, especially lateral movements.

-- Damage caused by accumulation and packing of foreign material between the bellows convolutions, this can affect the bellows internally or externally.
+- Damage caused by accumulation and packing of foreign material between the bellows convolutions, that can affect the bellows internally or externally.

 - Overpressure in the pipe system.

 - Premature removal of shipping or pretensioning devices or failure to remove them after installation.